 There are some interesting rules about pronouns or sentence formation that we won’t go into detail about.

-This is just the tip of the iceberg, you need to learn many things like numbers, verbs, adjectives, foods, etc. That's why we'll leave below a list of articles with vocabularies for you to learn and survive in Japan.
+This is just the tip of the iceberg, you need to learn many things, like numbers, verbs, adjectives, foods, etc. Therefore, we will leave below a list of articles with vocabulary for you to learn and survive in Japan.

-Don't forget to thoroughly explore our category or use our search menu to find other articles about Japanese to help with your trip.
+Don’t forget to take a good look at our category or use our search menu to find other Japanese articles to help with your trip.